FaizanAhK/Banking_Domain_Risk_Analysis/README.md

 ## Problem Statement :

-Develop aa basic understanding of Risk Analytics in banking and financial services and understand how data is used to minimise the risk of losing money while lending to customers.
+Develop a basic understanding of Risk Analytics in banking and financial services and understand how data is used to minimise the risk of losing money while lending to customers.

 ## About the Dataset